 The name Bynnuet comes from the ancient Norman culture that was established in Britain after the Conquest of 1066.
 It was a name for a handsome person, especially one who is large or well built.
 The name comes from the Norman word bonnie, a common nickname for an attractive person.
 This word possibly derives from the Old French bon, which means good or fine, although the movement is not clear.

 Early Origins of the Bynnuet family

 The surname Bynnuet was first found in Bedfordshire and Leicestershire, where they had been granted lands by King William.
 They were originally seated in St. Bonnet in Normandy in the arrondisement of Calvados.

 Early History of the Bynnuet family

 This web page shows only a small excerpt of our Bynnuet research.
-Another 91 words (6 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bynnuet History in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bynnuet History in all our PDF Extended History products and printed products wherever possible.

 Bynnuet Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bonnett, Bonney, Bonnet, Bonny, Bonnie and others.

 Early Notables of the Bynnuet family (pre 1700)

+Outstanding amongst the family at this time was Henry Bonney, Archdeacon of Bedford; and Stede Bonnet (c.
 1688-1718), English pirate born in the Barbados, sometimes called "The Gentleman Pirate" who frequently pirated with the infamous Edward Teach, better known as "Blackbeard."
-According to Forbes, he is ranked as the fifteenth wealthiest...
-Another 54 words (4 lines of text) are included under the topic Early Bynnuet Notables in all our PDF Extended History products and printed products wherever possible.
+According to Forbes, he is ranked as the fifteenth wealthiest pirate with...

-Migration of the Bynnuet family to the New World and Oceana
+Migration of the Bynnuet family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bynnuet or a variant listed above were: Henry Bonney, who came to Virginia in 1636; Daniel Bonnett who settled in New York State in 1700; John Bonnett, who settled in Philadelphia in 1753; Joseph Bonney, who settled in Virginia in 1773.